Understanding the Role of the FRP Fan Stack

 Trade-offs:

-- Higher manufacturing cost due to additional processing steps.
+- Higher manufacturing cost due to additional processing steps and criticality of the manufacturing process.

 - Longer production timelines due to the dual-finish application and curing process.